This Valentine’s Day, forget the candy hearts and roses and give yourself the gift of a brighter, whiter smile.

 If you try an over-the-counter whitener, look for an American Dental Association seal of approval to make sure the product has been tested and deemed safe for at-home use.

 Regardless of the whitening method used, your teeth will need to be touched up occasionally to maintain their radiance.
 Twice daily brushing and flossing combined with regular professional cleanings and exams are one of the most effective ways to not only keep your body healthy but your smile bright.
 Limiting foods like coffee, wine, and tea can help increase the time between touchups, too.

 This Valentine's Day, why not give yourself the gift of a beautiful smile you can't wait to love.

 Cosmetic dentistry entails all those dental procedures that are aimed to enhance the appearance (not necessarily the functionality) of one's teeth and gums.
-They primarily center around improving one's dental aesthetics - color, shape, position, alignment, length...
+They primarily center around improving dental aesthetics - color, shape, position, alignment, and length...

 Oral appliances are a significant part of dental treatments.
 Various devices are removable or permanent for several dental conditions.
 It helps to repair or restore a damaged tooth...